Joe Carollo

 Joseph Xavier Carollo (born March 12, 1955) is a Cuban-American politician who served as mayor of Miami from 1996 to 1997 and again from 1998 to 2001.
-Following his loss in the 2001 mayoral election, he served as Doral, Florida city manager from January 2013 until his firing in April 2014; he was reinstated in June 2017, then immediately resigned.
-He successfully ran for election to the Miami city commission in 2017.
+Following his loss in the 2001 mayoral election, he served as Doral, Florida city manager from January 2013 until his firing in April 2014.
+After a lawsuit by Carollo, he was reinstated as city manager in June 2017, before immediately resigning.
+He successfully ran for election to the Miami City Commission in 2017.
 He was a candidate in the 2025 Miami mayoral election.

 Carollo's combative and erratic behavior in his political career earned him the name "Crazy Joe" from Miami Herald journalist and author Carl Hiaasen.
 The Miami New Times similarly called him "Loco Joe."

 Early life, education and early career

 Carollo was born in Caibarién, Cuba.

 At the age of 18, Carollo became the youngest police officer in the state of Florida.
 In 1979, as a police officer, he was reprimanded for putting Ku Klux Klan cartoon pamphlets in the locker of a fellow Black officer.
 He soon after quit the police force.
 His early career also included work as a security guard, and as a campus police officer at Florida International University (FIU).

 Carollo received two bachelor degrees from FIU, one in criminal justice and another in international relations.

 During the 1976 Democratic presidential primaries, Carollo (at the age of 20) supported the candidacy of George Wallace, the segregationist governor of Alabama.
 That same year, Carollo also worked as a campaign aide to John Grady, a right wing candidate in the Republican Party's primary election in Florida's election for United States Senate.
 Grady was a leader of the John Birch Society, which was considered an ultra-right wing group, and had previously had run for senate in 1974 as the American Independent Party's nominee in Florida.
 Carollo would later reflect that his work on Grady's campaign played a pivotal role in recognizing that he felt his own politics most aligned with the Republican Party, believing that his strong anti-communist sentiments were most at home in the Republican Party.